autopawn/dc2/README.md

 ## Local search

-The local searches are performed using Whitaker's fast swap heuristic, but also adding the movement of removing facilities.
+The local searches are performed using Whitaker's fast swap heuristic, adapted for SPLP.
+Resende and Werneck local search is optional, in some cases it can speed up the local searches in up to 3 order of magnitude.

+First improvement strategy may be arbitrary for Whitaker's method when the solution size is not restricted and it's not yet implemented for Resende and Werneck.

+Also Resende and Werneck's method is not made for instances that can left clients unassinged; this is a TODO.